tuespetre/Impatient/README.md

 	select new { maxA, y }
 	```

-- Object equality translation will be supported in the future via an API that
+- Object equality translation is supported via an API that
-  allows consumers to define the key comparisons and null checks that the equality
+  allows consumers to define the key comparison expressions
-  expressions should be rewritten into.
+  the equality expressions should be rewritten into.

-- Navigation property translation will be supported in the future via an API that
+- Navigation property translation is supported via an API that
-  allows consumers to define the corresponding key selectors and query expressions
+  allows consumers to define the corresponding key selectors and
-  to use in order to rewrite navigations into join and subqueries.
-This will be done
+  query expressions to use in order to rewrite navigations into joins
-  in such a way that the rewriting component does not depend on any particular high-level
-  mapping API.
+  and subqueries.
+One-to-one optional navigations are not yet supported.

 - Relational null semantics are partially addressed but still have some work to be done.